Congress of Democratic & Federalist

 Democratic party representing Azerbaijani community interests

-Iranian Republicans Australia (YAR)
+Iranian Republicans Australia (IAR)

 Australian-based Iranian republican advocacy group

-Center for Democracy and Development of Azerbaijan
+Azerbaijan Democracy and Development Association

 The Azerbaijan Center for Democracy and Development is a political party that works for democracy and development in Iran, focusing on Azerbaijan.
 The roadmap of the ADC/ADC is the establishment of a federal, secular, democratic republic in Iran.